Semen Analysis & Male Fertility

 • Semen Analysis Test

-• Phone call with Fertility Consultant to discuss the results
+• Phone call with one of our Fertility Experts to discuss the results

 Research suggests that damaged sperm DNA may indicate issues with male fertility, even if other sperm factors seem normal from a semen analysis test.